-What sets Alaina apart is her ability to combine creativity with evidence-based practices to create a well-rounded and effective therapeutic experience.
-As a licensed mental health counselor and creative arts therapist, she integrates the healing power of art-making with traditional talk therapy, helping clients express themselves, process difficult experiences, build coping skills, and grow in confidence.
-She is EMDR trained (including R-TEP and G-TEP), offering one of the most research-supported treatments for trauma, and is experienced in responding to both individual and community-wide traumatic events.
-Her years working in schools and at a Children’s Advocacy Center have given her extensive experience supporting children, families, and survivors of abuse and violence, as well as a deep understanding of how schools can partner in a child’s success.
-Known for being hands-on, engaging, and approachable, she is skilled at working with adults, children and teens while actively involving parents, offering practical insights for parenting and behavior management when needed.
-At the same time, she is not afraid to gently challenge clients, advocate for their needs, and empower them to create meaningful change.
+What sets me apart is my ability to combine creativity with evidence-based practices to create a well-rounded and effective therapeutic experience.
+As a licensed mental health counselor and creative arts therapist, I integrate the healing power of art-making with traditional talk therapy, helping clients express themselves, work through difficult or stressful experiences, build coping skills, and grow in confidence.
+I am EMDR trained (including R-TEP and G-TEP), offering one of the most research-supported treatments for trauma, and am experienced in responding to both individual and community-wide traumatic events.
+In addition to trauma, EMDR is highly effective for treating other mental health disorders such as grief, anxiety, OCD, phobias, etc. My years working in schools, in an ABA classroom with children on the Autism Spectrum (ASD), and at the local Children’s Advocacy Center have given me extensive experience supporting children, families, and survivors of abuse and violence, as well as a deep understanding of how schools can partner in a child’s success.
+It is important to me to be hands-on, engaging, and approachable and go to lengths to take the time to get to know the specific needs of you and your family.
+I have extensive experience working with adults, children and teens while actively involving parents, offering practical insights for parenting and behavior management when needed.
+I am not afraid to gently challenge clients, advocate for your needs, and empower you to create meaningful change in your life.

-You’ve been trying so hard to hold everything together.
+Do you ever feel like you’ve been trying so hard to hold everything together and you aren't sure where to even start?
 Maybe you are feeling weighed down by anxiety, sadness, irritability, or big emotions that feel impossible to manage.
-Perhaps focus and motivation are slipping, relationships feel strained, or past experiences keep getting in the way of moving forward.
-It’s exhausting — and you don’t have to do it alone.
+Focus and motivation are slipping, relationships feel strained, or past experiences keep getting in the way of moving forward.
+It’s exhausting — but you don’t have to do it alone.
 In our work together, you’ll find a safe, supportive space to process what you’ve been through, build healthy coping skills, and strengthen your ability to manage life’s challenges.
 Whether it’s healing from trauma, finding calm in the middle of worry, or helping your child feel more confident and connected, therapy can help you move toward resilience, balance, and lasting growth.

 I utilize Cognitive Behavioral Therapy (CBT) to help you notice the connection between your thoughts, feelings, and actions.
 Together, we’ll look at unhelpful patterns of thinking and learn new ways of coping.
 This can give you more control over your emotions and choices in everyday life.
 When trauma or very stressful experiences are part of your story, I use TF-CBT, which is a version of CBT specially designed to help people heal from those events.
 We’ll work at a pace that feels safe for you, focusing on building coping skills, reducing distress, and gently processing those difficult memories so they don’t have the same power over you